ProDigi-Developement/bootcamp-swift-project/README.md

 * Fetching User information from web API in JSON format.
 * Map kit to show user location on the map.
-* Easy and simple user interface with customizes UI elements.
+* Easy and simple user interface with customized UI elements.

 Here's what it looks like in action.( Wait for GIF )